My MiniZinc page

 Martin Chlond's Integer Programming Puzzles

-Below are MiniZinc models of (almost) all puzzles of Martin Chlond's wonderful collections of Integer Programming Puzzles.
+Below are MiniZinc models of almost all puzzles from Martin Chlond's wonderful collections at Integer Programming Puzzles [Note: the web page is gone but can be found via Wayback machine: https://web.archive.org/web/*/http://www.chlond.demon.co.uk/academic/puzzles.html].

 The collection is separated in four sections where the problems is presented